longjl1/Time-to-mato/docs/roadmap.md

 - [2024-03-31] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

 - [2024-05-01] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.

+- [2024-05-07] nudged the roadmap toward richer task editing, stronger continuity, and more useful history summaries.